kryspinm97/PP5-EliteTechPC/README.md

 * <a href="https://https://codeinstitute.net/">Code Institute</a>
 * <a href="https://getbootstrap.com/docs/5.3/getting-started/introduction/">Boostrap Documentations</a>

-* All those resources were very valuable in the progression of my project whenever I was stuck at any point in time I refered back to the course material as well as the online resources.
+All those resources were very valuable in the progression of my project whenever I was stuck at any point in time I refered back to the course material as well as the online resources.

-* All my images were sourced from google images, and any copyrights are reserved for the owners as these are just for display purposes only.
+    All my images were sourced from google images, and any copyrights are reserved for the owners as these are just for display purposes only.

-### I would like to thank Code Institute for supplying me with the necessary guidance for this project.
-And Tutor support for certain things I was completely stuck at.
+    I would especially like to thank you to Code Institute for supplying me with the necessary guidance for this project.
+I have went along the walkthrough projects and also used the full Gitpod template provided by them , which in all they have helped tremendously.

-[def]: #credits
+[Back To Top Link]